tq-systems/meta-tq/README.md

 based machines (tqma57\[1,2,4\]x-mba57xx etc.)

 In meta-ti no hardknott branch exists, so we have to use the master branch.
-The last commit before the master branch supports hardknott is commit f56051c9a8cf09f54c43b81301073eed71bbda97.
+The last commit in the master branch that supports hardknott is commit f56051c9a8cf09f54c43b81301073eed71bbda97.

 URI: https://git.yoctoproject.org/git/meta-ti